castle-engine/pascal-language-server/README.md

     - 2: Return an error to the LSP client.
 Some LSP clients will just hide the error, but some (like Emacs) will show it clearly and prominently.

-## Extra configuration in castle-engine/pascal-language-server
+## Extra configuration in castle-engine/pascal-language-server (castle-pasls.ini)

 The `pasls` reads configuration file `castle-pasls.ini` in user config dir to enable some additional features.